-- One should note that she wasn't specifically cross-dressing, it's just that revolutionary fashion was extremely uniform and unisex at that time.
-And when the professor asks her if she's a man or woman, she takes it as an insult, part of his disgraceful reactionist ideas of an "Old world" where men and women were unequal (or just, you know, to him being a jerkass).
+- Ambiguous Gender: Invoked.
+One of Shvonder's subordinates is a woman dressed as a man, not for the sake of cross-dressing, but because revolutionary fashion was extremely uniform and unisex at that time.
+So when Preobrazjensky asks her if she's a man or woman, she, naturally, takes it as an insult, part of his disgraceful reactionary ideas of an "old world" where men and women were unequal (or just, you know, to him being a jerkass).

 - Author Tract: Preobrazhensky's "counter-revolutionary" speeches.
 Bulgakov was not a big fan of the regime, and this trait often bled into his protagonists.
 In particular, he blames the ruin and decay that plagues the country on the Soviet citizens themselves."I'll tell you what it is: if instead of operating every evening I were to start a glee club in my apartment, that would mean that I was on the road to ruin.
 If when I go to the lavatory I don't pee, if you'll excuse the expression, into the bowl but on to the floor instead and if Zina and Darya Petrovna were to do the same thing, the lavatory would be ruined.
 Ruin, therefore, is not caused by lavatories but it's something that starts in people's heads.
 So when these clowns start shouting 'Stop the ruin!' — I laugh!
 I swear to you, I find it laughable!
 Every one of them needs to hit himself on the back of the head and then when he has knocked all the hallucinations out of himself and gets on with sweeping out backyards — which is his real job — all this ruin will automatically disappear.
 You can't serve two gods!
 You can't sweep the dirt out of the tram tracks and settle the fate of the Spanish beggars at the same time!
 No one can ever manage it, doctor — and above all it can't be done by people who are two hundred years behind the rest of Europe and who so far can't even manage to do up their own fly-buttons properly!"